Sacroiliac (SI) Joint Sprain Causes, Symptoms & Treatment

 Symptoms

-- Pain that radiates into the upper thigh and the groin
+- Pain that radiates into the upper thigh, groin, or sometimes the buttocks

 When to see a doctor